Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/f/FFmpeg/README.md

 -   SDL2, a dependency in the EasyBuilders version, was still deliberately left out, also because a full-featured version may actually require building on top of the LUMI-D stack.

+### Version 7.1.3 for 25.09

+-   The EasyConfig is a straightforward port of the 7.1.1 EasyConfig for 25.03.